electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

 ### Track recognition

 Automatic detection of a variety of music tracks played on the radio.
-Display of additional information such as artist, album and cover.
-The content and scope of the additional information depends on what is made available by the individual service provider.
+Display of additional information such as artist, album, and cover.
+The content and scope of the additional information is depending on what is made available by the individual service provider.

 {{% children description="true" depth="1" %}}